-During Drupal development, very often we are faced with a situation where we have large tasks which need to be broken up and processed at a more manageable pace.
+During Drupal development, very often we are faced with a situation where we have large tasks that need to be broken up and processed at a more manageable pace.
 Naturally, we turn to the native Drupal Queue (introduced in Drupal 7).
 However, the Drupal Queue has some major limitations when it comes to speed and reliability which can make it an unviable option.

 - The Drupal Queue is processed by cron and is therefore bound by its minimum run time interval of once a minute.